Law School: Lincoln Law School of Sacramento

 - O’Brien v.
-Sutter Health: Multi-million Dollar Mediation in business interference case mediated by retired Justice George E. Paras.
+Sutter Health: Multi-million dollar resolution in business interference case mediated by retired Justice George E. Paras.

 - Ariello v.
-Foundation Health: $500,000 Arbitration Award in Disability Discrimination case (failure to provide reasonable accomodation to women suffering from endometriosis).
+Foundation Health: $500,000 Arbitration Award in Disability Discrimination case (failure to provide reasonable accommodation to woman suffering from endometriosis).